Personal tools

 Pleiades

 Like the rest of the Acropolis, the Erechtheion had a long post-antique history, during which it served as a church and, for a time, as the home of an Ottoman harem.
-At the beginning of the 19th century, one of the caryatids was brought to England with the rest of the Elgin marbles, around the same time, the porch served as inspiration for a similar porch on St Pancras Church in London.
-The remaining caryatids, damaged by time, pollution, and old restoration efforts, have now been transferred to the new Acropolis Museum, and their place is taken on the monument by modern copies.
+At the beginning of the 19th century, one of the caryatids was brought to England with the rest of the Elgin marbles, around the same time, the porch served as inspiration for a similar porch on St. Pancras Church in London.
+The remaining caryatids, damaged by time, pollution, and old restoration efforts, have now been transferred to the new Acropolis Museum, and modern copies have taken their place on the monument.

 Atom, JSON, KML, RDF+XML, Turtle